ECG Library

 All ECG 25

-2:1 AV block can possibly be from either second degree type I AV nodal block (Wenckebach) or second degree type II AV nodal block.
-This distinction is crucial since the former is usually benign while the later requires implantation of a permanent pacemaker.
-Click the 2:1 AV Nodal Block Review button below for more details on how to make this distinction.
+2:1 AV block can occur as second-degree type I AV nodal block (Wenckebach) or second-degree type II AV nodal block.
+The distinction is clinically important; the former is usually benign while patients with Mobitz type II block should be managed with a permanent pacemaker.
+On this tracing, the evidence of diffuse conduction disease with prolonged AV conduction and right bundle branch block suggests this is type II block.
+Click the 2:1 AV Block ECG Review link below for more details on how to make this distinction.

 Related Topic Reviews: 2:1 AV Block ECG Review, Right Bundle Branch Block